Research course

 Our specific aims are to:

-- Derive embryonic stem cells from human embryos for use as: (a) a model system for the study of early human development and (b) a source of cells for regenerative medicine therapies.
+4. Use cellular models including embryonic and trophoblast stem cells derived from human embryos for use as a model system for the study of early human development;

 Qualification, course duration and attendance options